top of page

 Rembrandt, The Night Watch

-The Night Watch by Rembrandt was removed from Amsterdam’s Rijksmuseum in 1939, at the start of World War II, and stored by the Nazis in a Dutch mountainside tunnel at Maastricht, which served as a Nazi repository.
-It was discovered by Monuments Man George Stout in 1945, and was eventually returned to the Rijksmuseum.
+The Night Watch by Rembrandt was removed from Amsterdam’s Rijksmuseum in September 1939 at the onset of World War II.
+It was safely hidden in a specialized vault within the St. Pietersberg caves outside Maastricht, which later remained secure throughout the Nazi occupation.
+Discovered by Monuments Man George Stout in 1945, the masterpiece was eventually returned in triumph to the museum.

 painting by Max Liebermann